EnesKilicaslan/Cheat-Sheet/redux.md

 }
 ```
 - Once we provide the store to the React application, we can get and change the state within any component in the react application.
-- 'react-redux' library provides `connect` HOC, we wrap our component with our own `mapStateToProps` and `mapDispatchToProps` as show below
+- 'react-redux' library provides `connect` HOC, we wrap our component with our own `mapStateToProps` and `mapDispatchToProps` as show below.
+By doing so, we can get state and dispatch an action from the component
 ```javascript
 import React from 'react'
 import { connect } from 'react-redux'